torrepaul315/Torres-Blog/readme.md

 Before you rush in, scan this whole document.
 Soak it in.
 Take your time.

 <hr>
-# Think Ahead
+# Think Things Through Thoroughly

-* These instructions leave a lot of room for interpretation, and may not list exactly everything you need to do to build this CRUD app.
+These instructions leave a lot of room for interpretation, and may not list exactly everything you need to do to build this CRUD app.

-* Thoroughly think through what success looks like for each phase of this project before diving in.
+Be smart, be pragmatic, be excellent to each other.

 <hr>
 # gBlog Relationships